chabulhwi/tpil-solutions/docs/notes/chapter03/propositions.md

 #### Is a Conjecture in Mathematics a Proposition?

-Goldbach's conjecture states that:

-> Every even natural number greater than 2 is the sum of two prime numbers.
+Goldbach's conjecture states that every even natural number greater than 2 is the sum of two prime numbers.
+We don't know whether it's true or false as of 2024, so high school mathematics teachers in South Korea would *have to* answer no.

-We don't know whether it's true or false as of 2024, so high school mathematics teachers in South Korea would *have to* answer no. However, the conjecture can be defined as a proposition in the Lean theorem prover as follows:
+However, the conjecture can be defined as a proposition in the Lean theorem prover as follows:

 ```lean
 import Mathlib.Data.Nat.Prime.Defs